lkishalmi/gradle-bom-plugin/README.md

 How Does it Work
 ----------------
 This plugin adds a BOM extension to the project DSL.
 This BOM is just a little bit more than a hashmap which is used to store version numbers.
-It uses keys (rules) like: `[<group>][:][<module>]` where either thr group or module is optional.
+It uses keys (rules) like: `[<group>][:][<module>]` where either the group or module is optional.
 Querying this BOM with `<group>:<module>` would result a full dependency spec. string as: `<group>:<module>:<version>` (or empty string at the moment if the requested module version is not in the BOM)
 Querying is done in the following priority order: